 Reducing the time from HIV diagnosis to the start of care and treatment is an important part of ending the HIV epidemic.

 Science tells us that early treatment of HIV benefits people who are newly diagnosed.
 It also prevents passing HIV to another person.
-The DC Department of Health believes that all who are newly diagnosed with HIV should have rapid access to care and start antiretroviral therapy (ART) as soon as medically possible.
-A collaborative research team composed of members of DC Department of Health, The George Washington University, and the community is exploring knowledge and attitudes about rapid ART among local HIV clinicians, community-based organizations, and community members.
+DC Health believes that all who are newly diagnosed with HIV should have rapid access to care and start antiretroviral therapy (ART) as soon as medically possible.
+A collaborative research team composed of members of DC Health, The George Washington University, and the community is exploring knowledge and attitudes about rapid ART among local HIV clinicians, community-based organizations, and community members.

 - Conduct a detailed epidemiological analysis to understand which demographic groups have not benefited from rapid linkage to HIV care and treatment initiation.